 This report provides findings from focus groups and interviews conducted with accountants and business managers as part of an energy efficiency training needs analysis funded by the NSW Office of the Environment & Heritage.

-This report developed by Ogilvy Earth on behalf of the Department of Resources, Energy and Tourism reports on the findings of a survey of CEOs/Senior Level Executives participating in the Energy Efficiency Opportunities (EEO ) program, which sought their views on the drivers for, and barriers to, adopting energy efficiency measures.
+A report on the findings of a survey of CEOs/Senior Level Executives participating in the Energy Efficiency Opportunities (EEO ) program (now closed), which sought their views on the drivers for, and barriers to, adopting energy efficiency measures.

 This report contains information from ClimateWorks Australia’s Industrial Energy Efficiency Data Analysis Project, including detail on energy efficiency opportunities, and barriers including skills gaps and shortages.